bengbengle/uniswap-v2-rep/@uniswap/token-lists/README.md

 Specifically an instance of a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC20](https://github.com/ethereum/eips/issues/20) token metadata for use in dApp user interfaces.
-Token list JSON must validate against the [JSON schema](https://json-schema.org/) in order to be used in the Uniswap Interface.
+Token list JSON must validate against the [JSON schema](https://json-schema.org/) in order to be used in the Statfish Swap.
 Tokens on token lists, and token lists themselves, are tagged so that users can easily find tokens.

 ## JSON Schema $id